 10. Zen Shorts by Jon J. Muth

 “Michael,” said Karl.
 “There’s a really big bear in the backyard.”
 This is how three children meet Stillwater, a giant panda who moves into the neighborhood and tells amazing tales.
-To Addy he tells a story about the value of material goods.
-To Michael he pushes the boundaries of good and bad.
-And to Karl he demonstrates what it means to hold on to frustration.
-With graceful art and simple stories that are filled with love and enlightenment, Jon Muth — and Stillwater the bear — present three ancient Zen tales that are sure to strike a chord in everyone they touch.
+He tells a story to Addy about the value of material goods.
+To Michael, he pushes the boundaries of good and bad.
+And to Karl, he demonstrates what it means to hold on to frustration.
+With graceful art and simple stories that are filled with love and enlightenment, Jon Muth — and Stillwater the Bear — present three ancient Zen tales that are sure to strike a chord in everyone they touch.